SatelliteDish/Novel/README.md

 # Novel-Lang
 Novel is going to be a new esolang based off of a choose your own adventure novel.
 It is going to be statically typed and incredibly verbose, with a focus on making code into a book-like format.

+To anyone cloning: Right now this just looks for a file at novel/src/code/First.nvl, once I finish refactoring what I'm working on now I'll make it take a command line parameter so it can execute on any given file.
+Currently all that works is parsing addition, subtraction, multiplication, and division equations.
+Multi-factor equations are allowed but proper order of operations is not followed(yet...).
+I haven't added braces either, but that'll come very soon.
+Once I get basic math in place I'll focus on variable declaration.
+I'm (very loosely) following along with the book Crafting Interpreters, though I'm mostly using it for concepts as opposed to implementation.
+If you have any comments or questions don't hesitate to reach out to me :)

 ## Syntax
 Currently I'm just working on adding in proper math evaluation, so nothing works yet.
 I'll continue to try and keep this updated as I add more syntax.
 Features may be added or removed, I'm in extremely early stages if that wasn't obvious.